Verizon Fios Internet, TV, Phone

 With this information in place, you can approach broadband and phone providers to sort out your contracts.
 Note that application are often accepted both online and in stores.

-Once you’ve found a place to live, you’ll need to set up utilities — services like heat, running water and electricity.
+Once you’ve found a place to live, you’ll need to set up utilities — services like electricity, heat and running water.

 Research your local utility providers online and contact them individually to open new accounts.
 If you have a choice of service providers, talk with your neighbors or friends in the US to learn which they might recommend.